 What's coming to Disney Plus?

 There's loads coming to Disney Plus, as the company aims to add at least 100 titles to the channel every year.
-And that will include more adult-orientated TV shows and films in the UK (for now).
+And that will include more adult-orientated TV shows and films in the UK (for now) and a number of specials.

 Here's a list of recent Disney Plus announcements...